 - Audible – whilst schools are closed, they’re open and providing stories to stream or listen to for free

-- National Geographic Kids – lots of fun activities and quizzes for kids, as well as extensive primary resources for teachers
+- National Geographic Kids – lots of fun activities and quizzes for children, as well as extensive primary resources for teachers

 - British Library has lots of useful resources including how to draw a Grufalo, make a mini book and much more